 Hiking on the mountains along the peninsula can be an amazing experience especially when coming from Coba Wata (a village of about 50 people when coming from Waterloo).
 The way from Coba Water gives travelers a combined experience of both the mountain and pre-colonial life around the Peninsula.
 Just at the starting point in the village, there are series of traditional and cultural practices.

-The way up to the mountain takes long sweaty hours which mean one will need sufficient water and/or food.
+The way up to the mountain takes long sweaty hours which mean one will need sufficient water (at least 3 litres) and/or food (energy snacks).
 It is also important to wear long trousers and boots which will help prevent one from minor bruises and stop you from slipping.

 Despite the challenges to the top of the mountain, there are some interesting sights too.
 Different bird species and butterflies can be seen along the mountain trail.
 There is always the sound of a bird singing either closer or far away or the sudden flap of another bird’s wings taking off from a branch.
 The smell of fresh flowers is sure to awaken the sense of smell.

 Whether on a hot sunny day or cloud hours, there is a sudden emergence of a minute fog rising above the mountains fading away in a magical form.
 The air on the top of the mountain is fresh and soothing.
 The view around can be a breath-taking view.
 The journey up to the top can be truly memorable if one was fit enough to make it to the top.